Anisotropy-driven topological quantum phase transition in magnetic impurities: Experimental relevance of the topological quantum phase transition

 Curiously, in spite of having one electron less than FePc, the observed differential conductance in Mn phthalocyanine on Au(111)~\cite{guo21} is qualitatively very similar to that observed in the Fe system.
 There is a dip of half-width about 0.5 mV, mounted on a broad peak.
 Under the application of a magnetic field, the dip turns to a peak at $\sim 4$ Tesla, and for a larger magnetic field the peak splits (see Fig.~\ref{mnb}).
 The latter behavior was not observed in the FePc system, but is expected if larger fields were applied in that case.

 It has been suggested that the observed behavior can be explained by a singlet ground state and a triplet excited state with a small excitation energy~\cite{guo21}.
 However, on one hand, the Hund coupling in 3d transition-metal elements are of the order of 0.7 eV, favoring a total spin 3/2.
-On the other hand, specific calculations for the singlet-triplet model with a small triplet excitation energy shows a $dI/dV$ that {\em decreases} slightly with increasing voltage $V$ for small $V$ (see Fig. 7 of Ref.~\cite{roura10}), in constrast to the experimental observations (see Fig.~\ref{mnb}).
+On the other hand, specific calculations for the singlet-triplet model with a small triplet excitation energy shows a $dI/dV$ that {\em decreases} slightly with increasing temperature $T$ for small $T$ (see Fig. 7 of Ref.~\cite{roura10}), in contrast to the experimental observations [Fig. 2 (b) of Ref. \cite{guo21}].

 The calculated electronic structure for planar MnPc, is different from that in the gas phase (represented in Fig.~\ref{orbi}) and corresponds to the intermediate-spin quartet $^4E_g$ $[(xy)^1 (\pi)^3 (3z^2-r^2)^1]$~\cite{liao05,brumboiu14}.
 This is in agreement with polarization-dependent N K-edge x-ray absorption spectra for MnPc on Au~\cite{petraki12}.
 Therefore, the difference with the electronic structure for FePc on Au(111) is that, in the Mn system, there is a hole in the 3d$_{xy}$ which is absent in the Fe system, leading to total spin 3/2 in the Mn case.